JuliaGraf/RNAseq/README.md

 > [!NOTE]
 > To run the pipeline on the test data, you need to download the [gtf](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.27_GRCm39/GCF_000001635.27_GRCm39_genomic.gtf.gz) and [genome](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/635/GCF_000001635.27_GRCm39/GCF_000001635.27_GRCm39_genomic.fna.gz) files and unzip them.
-> The input read files also have to be unzipped.